 “No, the whole probe’s moved,” said Bruce.
 “It’s in Acidalia Planetia now.
 It’s not exactly a short trip.”

-Annie looked between Bruce and Vincent.
+Annie looked between Bruce and Venkat.
 “Shut the fuck up.”

 “Annie,” said Teddy Sanders, Director of NASA, “this is a serious situation.”